galexrt/ancientt/README.md

 ### Building

-Quickest way to just get ancientt built is to run the following command:
+The quickest way to just get `ancientt` built is to run the following command:

 ```bash
 go get -u github.com/cloudical-io/ancientt/cmd/ancientt